Incoming exchange students

 - Contact the local exchange coordinator at your home university for further information about the nomination as an outgoing exchange student.

-- Ask your local exchange coordinator to send your nomination by email to firstname.lastname@example.org.
-Deadline for the nomination for the studies for Autumn semester 2021 and academic year 2021/2022 is 1 April, 2021.
-Deadline for Spring semester 2022 is 2 September, 2021.
+- Ask your local exchange coordinator to send your nomination by email to email@example.com.
+Deadline for the nomination for the studies at spring term 2023 is 1 September, 2022.

-Once the nomination has been submitted by your local exchange coordinator, the exchange coordinator at the Department of Culture Aesthetics will provide you with an Application Package.
+Once the nomination has been submitted by your local exchange coordinator, exchange coordinator at Department of Culture Aesthetics will provide you with an Application Package.

-- Return complete Application Package (Application Form, Transcript of Records, Statement of Purpose/Motivation Letter and Certificate /Transcript of Records for Swedish language for the courses taught in Swedish - optional) by e-mail to email@example.com no later than 30 April, 2021 or 1 October, 2021.
+- Return complete Application Package (Application Form, Transcript of Records, Statement of Purpose/Motivation Letter and Certificate /Transcript of Records for Swedish language for the courses taught in Swedish - optional) by e-mail to firstname.lastname@example.org no later than 1 October, 2022.
+Please send your Application Package as a one scanned document, do not

 Exchange coordinator at Department of Culture and Aesthetics will send Letter of Acceptance, Welcoming Letter and other practical information to you by e-mail.
 Stockholm University´s Housing Office will contact all accepted exchange students by e-mail for the housing application.

-- Complete your Learning Agreement with the course selection and signatures before your arrival in Stockholm.
+- Complete your Learning Agreement with the course selection and signatures before your arrival to Stockholm.

 |Name of University||